 This guide provides background information and basic tools for editing Wikipedia.
 We also introduce the Wikipedia Education Program and the Gallery, Libraries, Archives, Museums (GLAM) program initiated by Wikimedia Foundation.
 In the Literature About Wikipedia section, we've compiled literature on controvercial issues around Wikipedia.
-If you have any questions about this guide, please contact Science Librarian Ye Li or Ph.D. student in the School of Information Chris Leeder.
+This guide was originally authored by Science Librarian Ye Li, David Malicke, and Chris Leeder.

 Five Pillars of Wikipedia